apache/pulsar/site2/docs/schema-evolution-compatibility.md

    :::note

    Each schema type corresponds to one instance of schema compatibility checker.
-Currently, Avro, JSON and Protobuf have their own compatibility checkers, while all the other schema types share the default compatibility checker which disables the schema evolution.
-In a word, schema evolution is only available in Avro, JSON and Protobuf schema.
+Currently, Avro, JSON, and Protobuf have their own compatibility checkers, while all the other schema types share the default compatibility checker which disables the schema evolution.
+In a word, schema evolution is only available in Avro, JSON, and Protobuf schema.

    :::